 Sarah Politz's work focuses on creative practice in African and Afro-diasporic music, particularly in the context of popular music and new African diasporas in Europe and North America.
 She is currently working on a book project about sound, spirituality, and migration in the lives of brass band and jazz musicians from Republic of Benin, West Africa, where she has been conducting fieldwork since 2007.

-Dr. Politz completed a PhD in ethnomusicology at Harvard University in 2017.
-She also holds an MA in ethnomusicology from Wesleyan University (2011), and a BM in jazz studies and a BA in English from Oberlin College and Conservatory (2007).
-Before coming to UF, she previously taught at the University of Pittsburgh and Williams College.
-She performs actively as a jazz trombonist in several groups, including the Theodicy Jazz Collective.
+Sarah completed her PhD in ethnomusicology at Harvard University in 2017, and she also holds an MA in ethnomusicology from Wesleyan University (2011), and a BM in jazz studies and a BA in English from Oberlin College and Conservatory (2007).
+Before coming to UF, she taught at the University of Pittsburgh and Williams College.
+Sarah performs actively as a jazz trombonist in several groups, including the Theodicy Jazz Collective.